HamzaOukach/HamzaOukach/README.md

 My main interests are backend development and Machine Learning.

-My Main tech stack is Java, Python, React, TypeScript, Spring Boot, Flask and SQL
+My Main tech stack is : Java, Python, Spring Boot, Flask and SQL

 I share repos of projects I've built or contributed to throughout my academic journey.